webplatformco/project-idrefs/README.md

 ## User research

 This is a very common author pain point, and authors are pretty vocal about it.
-DX-related complaints were the 3rd biggest a11y complaint in the preliminary State of HTML results 2023.
+DX-related complaints were the 3rd biggest a11y complaint in the preliminary State of HTML results 2023 (though not all were about idrefs).

 User research has moved to [research.md](research.md).

 ## Current workarounds